-Doctors suspect the diagnosis in people who have poor night vision or a family history.
+Doctors suspect the diagnosis of retinitis pigmentosa in people who have poor night vision or a family history.
 When examining the retina with an ophthalmoscope, doctors see specific changes that suggest the diagnosis.

 Family members should be examined so that the inheritance pattern can be determined if possible.
 If the disorder is present in other family members, genetic counseling should be considered before having children.

 Treatment of Retinitis Pigmentosa

 Vitamin A palmitate

 Lutein plus zeaxanthin supplements

 Sometimes, surgically implanted computer chips